atreyeem99/pandas-fxn/README.md

     fillna(): Fill missing values with specified methods. dropna(): Remove missing values from DataFrame.
     eplace(): Replace values in DataFrame with other values.
+Data Analysis:

+    value_counts(): Count distinct values in a Series.